zohan638/Cowin-Notifier/README.md

 	**Note: Your smartphone will be used to send SMS notification, carrier charges may apply.**

- 3. Enter your ipaddress from AirMore app in **params.txt -> ipadress**, make sure phone and pc are on same WiFi network.
+ 3. Enter your ipaddress from AirMore app(3 dots -> Get IP) in **params.txt -> ipadress**, make sure phone and pc are on same WiFi network.

  4. Setup a dummy Gmail account: If you want E-Mail functionality.
 Turn on less secure apps on the Gmail account.
 [Link](https://support.google.com/accounts/answer/6010255?hl=en)